ksev/xone-battery/README.md

 I tried to itegrate the application as cleanly as possible into windows 10 and it's look and feel.

 #### Screenshots
+This is all the app does.
+Displays the current battery state.

 | State                   | Image                     |
 | ----------------------- |:-------------------------:|